 The Balance Sheet shows the Councils financial position at 31 March 2021.
 Showing assets and liabilities in the top part and below the Council's reserves that match them.
-Our Net Liability is \pounds 2.543m (\pounds 5.858m Net Asset 2019/20), with the movement between years mainly affected by the following;
+Our Net Liability is £2.703m (£5.858m Net Asset 2019/20), with the movement between years mainly affected by the following;

-• Valuation of Long Term property assets
+Valuation of Long Term property assets

 The Balance Sheet Non-Current Assets relates to property, plant and equipment and includes acquisitions and enhancements, changes in valuations, and disposals.
-These events have resulted in an overall carrying value of £34.871m, decrease of £0.68m from £35.489m in 2019/20.
+These events have resulted in an overall carrying value of £34.871m, an decrease of £0.68m from £35.489m in 2019/20.
 Further details are contained within Note 15 to the Statement of Accounts.

-• Liabilities
+Liabilities

-A major liability included within long term liabilities relates the deficit on the pension fund which amounts to £47.453m (£37.795m 2019/20) an increase of £9.658m, this can be attributed to changes to actuarial financial assumptions.
-Total borrowing remains £20m.
+A major liabilities included within long term liabilities relates the deficit on the pension fund which amounts to£48.605m (£37.795m 2019/20) an increase of £10.810m, this can be attributed to changes to actuarial financial assumptions.
+In 2019/20 additional borrowing of £5.5m of Public Works Loans Board borrowing has been undertaken, along with £3.5m short term other Local Authority Borrowing.
+Total borrowing is now £20m.
 Further information on the pension's position is contained within Note 32 to the Statement of Accounts.